Dry Skin? Here are 5 Reasons Why Your Skin Loves a Face Balm

 Reasons a balm is a treat for your skin, especially in the fall and winter:

 1. Support for the lipid barrier on the surface of the skin.
 Also known as the acid mantle, this invisible film is responsible for a healthy skin microbiome.
-This layer protects the skin from foreign invadors like pathogenic bacteria.
+This layer protects the skin from foreign invaders like pathogenic bacteria.
 It is our first line of defense on the outside of our skin.
 If the skin is red, inflamed, or has a rough texture, the acid mantle is probably compromised.

 2. Seal in moisture.
 Another important job of the lipid barrier is to seal in moisture.
 This oil-based film coats the skin and does not let the water evaporate out.
 If the skin is dehydrated, lacking water, the acid mantle could use a little support in the form of a balm as it rebuilds its self.
 This is a special treat for parched skin!